 - If the Shopify order contains products from more than one location, you must split the order then select the corresponding Ship From Location for each order.

-Here's a few things you should keep in mind when using Shopify Locations:
+Here are a few things you should keep in mind when using Shopify Locations:

-- If you use a Ship From Location not linked to a Shopify inventory source, ShipStation will use the Shopify store's default location for any the shipment updates.
+- If you use a Ship From Location not linked to a Shopify inventory source, ShipStation will use the Shopify store's default location for any of the shipment updates.

 - ShipStation will not prevent you from creating a shipping label if products in an order are out of stock.
 If the inventory location does not have enough stock available to fulfill the order, Shopify will return an error when we try to update the order as shipped.